Lucas-C/ludochaordic/content/pages/jdr-blades-in-the-dark.md

 -> l'idée des "ghost dealers" est très chouette !
 > Most citizens of Duskwall are terrified of ghosts.
 Lost, mad, destructive spirits, whose only desire is to return to the warm embrace of a warm body.
 They’ve lost their own, but are eager to adopt yours.
 > But there are also the addicts.
 Those who long to lose control.
 To drown, not in a bottle, or on the tip of a syringe, but under the complete and utter control of ghostly possession.
-+ Eye of Kotar: allows the user to see events currently happening anywhere in the world.
-  User gains knowledge, and each use ticks a clock of someone seeing back at the user's actions.

 Extra entanglements: https://drive.google.com/file/d/1mUHHYdV0VU8Ey69oUzMxeLc1lMavFohC/view